 - annual fees of its Members

-- income generated through its activities, in particular but without limitation the sanctioning and/or organization of events and/or the exploitation of rights;
+- income generated through its activities, in particular but without limitation the sanctioning and/or organisation of events and/or the exploitation of rights; – subsidies, legacies;

 - other revenues.

 English and French are the official languages of IFMP.
-All communications by the IFMP or from the Members to the IFMP shall be in English or French.
+All communications by IFMP or from the Members to IFMP shall be in English or French.
 In case of discrepancy, English prevails.

 Amendments to these Statutes require a two third majority vote of the Congress.

-Amended Statutes as adopted by the Congress held on November 17, 2011 in London.
+Amended Statutes as adopted by the IFMP Congress via mail vote on 19th December 2020.